Is Contentful a WordPress alternative?

 Why Contentful?

 Is Contentful an alternative to WordPress?
-Well, if your brand needs to move beyond the limitations of its monolithic content management solution, or you know that you’re going to need to scale to meet growth goals, or be nimble with your content marketing, then the answer (and sorry for spoiling it earlier) is yes.
+Well, if your brand needs to move beyond the limitations of its monolithic content management solution, or you know that you’re going to need to scale to meet growth goals, or be nimble with your content marketing, then the answer (sorry for spoiling it earlier) is yes.

 Content-agnostic architecture